-- ☐ Check the engine oil level: Add oil to maintain the level at the full mark on the dipstick. - ☐ Check the fuel supply: Examine the fuel filter/separator bowls for contaminants. - ☐ Check the DC electrical system: Inspect wire connections and battery cable connections. - ☐ Check the battery: Check that the starting battery is totally dedicated to the generator and maintained by the generator DC charging circuit and no other source. - □ Check the coolant: Check the coolant in the exhaust manifold and in the plastic coolant recovery tank.
+- Check the engine oil level: Add oil if required to maintain the level at the full mark on the dipstick. - Check the fuel supply: Examine the fuel filter/separator bowls for contaminants. - Check the DC electrical system: Inspect wire connections and battery cable connections. - □ Check the battery: Check that the starting battery is dedicated to the generator and maintained by the generator DC charging circuit and no other source.
+Ensure it is fully charged. - □ Check the coolant: Check the coolant in the exhaust manifold and in the plastic coolant recovery tank.
 Ensure the exhaust manifold is full.
 Add coolant as needed.
-Maintain the coolant level in the plastic coolant recovery tank about 1⁄2 full. - ☐ Visually examine the unit: Look for loose or missing parts, disconnected wires, unattached hoses, and check threaded connections.
-Search for any gasoline leaks, coolant leaks, loose clamps. - ☐ Check the AC wiring: Check AC wiring for correct connections as specified in the wiring diagrams. - ☐ Inspect exhaust system connections: Inspect the connections and catalyst.
+Maintain the coolant level in the plastic coolant recovery tank at 1⁄2 full. - □ Visually examine the unit: Look for loose or missing parts, disconnected wires, unattached hoses, and check threaded connections.
+Inspect for any gasoline leaks, coolant leaks and loose clamps. - Check the AC wiring: Check AC wiring for correct connections as specified in the wiring diagrams.

-- □ Check the grounding and neutrals: Confirm that systems with a neutral line are properly grounded as the system requires, and that generator neutral is properly connected to the load neutral.
-In single phase systems, an incomplete or open neutral can supply the wrong line-to-neutral voltage on unbalanced loads. - ☐ Check the load lines: Be sure no other generator or utility power is connected to the load lines. - ☐ Check the raw water intake thru-hull: Make certain the raw water thru-hull is open. - ☐ Prime the fuel system: If necessary, bleed the air from the fuel system.
+- □ Inspect exhaust system connections: Inspect the connections and catalyst. - □ Check the grounding and neutrals: Confirm systems with a neutral line are properly grounded as the system requires, and that the generator neutral is properly connected to the load neutral.
+In single phase systems, an incomplete or open neutral can supply the wrong line-to-neutral voltage on unbalanced loads. - Check the load lines: Be sure no other generator or utility power is connected to the load lines. - Check the raw water supply: Make certain the raw water thru-hull is open. - □ Prime the fuel system: If necessary, bleed the air from the fuel system.
 See 4.6 How to Bleed the Fuel System.

-CAUTION: When starting the generator, it is recommended that all AC loads, especially large motors, be switched OFF until the engine has come up to speed and, in cold climates, starts to warm up.
-This precaution will prevent damage caused by unanticipated operation of the AC machinery and will prevent a cold engine from stalling.
+CAUTION: When starting the generator, it is recommended that all AC loads, especially large motors, be switched OFF until the engine has come up to speed and is at normal operating temperature.
+This precaution will prevent a cold engine from stalling and unexpected loss of power.